openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 sudo pip install git-review
 ~~~

-Note that while many distros offer a version of `git review`, they don't
+While many Linux distributions offer a version of `git review`,
-necessarily keep it up to date.
-Pip gives one the latest which
+they do not necessarily keep it up to date.
+Pip provides the latest version
-often avoids problems with various Gerrit servers.
+of the application which avoids problems with various versions of Gerrit.

 You now need to setup `git review` to communicate with review.gluster.org.
 First, determine your `git review` setup by typing: